Skrill is tied closely to the gambling and cryptocurrency industries. It is expensive and offers poor customer support. Avoid if you can.

 Skrill has established local offices in the following countries:

 Skrill Money Transfer supports the transfer of funds to approximately 35 countries.
 For the most part, the service facilitates its transfers using the SWIFT network, which allows it to deliver funds to all corners of the globe.
 The downside to this network is that there are often charges incurred by the recipient, of which Skrill has little control of.

 Skrill account limits

 Skrill has a minimum transfer value of £1.
-The maximum transfer value is £10,000, so the service is mostly suitable for smaller amounts.
+The maximum transfer value is £10,000, so the service is only suitable for smaller amounts.